Polymer/old-docs-site/app/blog/2017-10-18-upcoming-changes.md

 ---
-title:  "Changes to shadow DOM v0 and HTML imports"
+title:  "Shadow DOM v0 and HTML imports are changing"
 ---

 In the near future, Chrome is rolling out two changes that may affect existing Polymer 1.x and 2.x websites:

-*   Shadow-piercing selectors (`/deep/` and `::shadow`).
-Chrome 63 will disable the shadow-piercing selectors in style sheets.
+*   Shadow-piercing selectors  will be disabled.
+Chrome 63 will disable the shadow-piercing selectors (/deep/ and ::shadow) in style sheets.
 This change only affects sites using Polymer 1.x that are using native shadow DOM.

-*   HTML imports styling the main document.
+*   HTML imports will no longer automatically style the main document.
 Chrome 65 will make a change to the behavior of HTML imports.
 Currently, styles from an HTML import are automatically applied to the main document.
 This behavior is going away in Chrome 65.
 This change affects sites using either Polymer 1.x or Polymer 2.x.

 The following sections describe these changes in more detail.

 ## Shadow-piercing selectors

 From Chrome 63 on, the `/deep/` combinator and `::shadow` pseudo class selector won't pierce shadow roots when used in style sheets:

 *   The `/deep/` combinator acts like the descendant combinator (in other words `html /deep/ div` is treated the same as `html div`).
 This prevents some global style sheets from breaking entirely.
 *   The `::shadow` pseudo class selector doesn't match any elements.